-Question 3: In utilizing the Loan Modification Option to bring an asset current, can the Lender include all fees and corporate advances?
+Question 3: When utilizing the Loan Modification option, may the lender include all fees and corporate advances?

-Answer: Mortgagee Letter 2008-21 states in part: Legal fees and related foreclosure costs for work actually completed and applicable to the current default episode may be capitalized into the modified Principal Balance.
+Answer: Yes.
+Legal fees and related foreclosure costs for work actually completed for the current default episode may be capitalized into the modified principal balance.
+See ML 2008-21.

-Question 5: Can a Lender include late charges in the Loan Modification?
+Question 5: May a Lender include late charges in the Loan Modification?

 Question 7: Are Lenders required to re-amortize the total amount due over a 360 month period?

-Answer: Yes, per Mortgagee Letter 2009-35, the Lender must re-amortize the total unpaid amount due over a 360 month period from the due date of the first installment required under the Modified Mortgage.
+Answer: Yes, the Lender must re-amortize the total unpaid amount due over a 360 month period from the due date of the first installment required under the modified mortgage.
+See ML 2009-35.

-Question 10: Are Lenders required to perform an escrow analysis when completing a Loan Modification?
+Question 8: Are lenders required to perform an escrow analysis when completing a Loan Modification?

 Answer: Yes, Lenders are to perform a retroactive escrow analysis at the time of the Loan Modification to ensure that the capitalized delinquent payments reflect the actual escrow requirements required for those months capitalized.
 See ML 2008-21.